Configure repository

 Rekkord uses multiple encryption keys which are derived from this master key:

 Rekkord repositories support multiple user accounts.
-By default, two users accounts are created:
+By default, four user accounts are created:

 You will need one or the other to use other rekkord commands.
 Please store these passwords securely.